 Disposition Following adjudication, the Court decides what action will be taken with the Juvenile.
 For example, the Juvenile may be placed in the Youth Detention Center, placed on house arrest, placed on probation or ordered to participate in services.

-Arraignment All traffic cases are set for arraignment at 8:30 a.m. on the Friday following the citation.
+Arraignment All traffic cases are set for arraignment at 8:00 a.m.
 At the arraignment, the Court reviews the Juvenile’s rights, reads and explains the citation to the Juvenile and parent(s) and reviews the consequences for the citation.
 If the Juvenile denies the traffic violation, the matter is scheduled for a pretrial.

 Pretrial A pretrial is an informal hearing with an Assistant Prosecutor.
 A pretrial is scheduled to determine if the parties can reach agreement regarding the traffic citation.
 If the parties cannot reach agreement, the matter is then scheduled for a trial.